rust-gamedev/rust-gamedev.github.io/content/news/037/index.md

 ![Mole Rancher Screenshot](mole_rancher.png)

-[Mole Rancher][mole-rancher] is a game where you made it through university, got your PhD,and now you have been selected to work in an top secret experimental facility which promises a way to generate infinite energy through the combination of various strange particles.
+[Mole Rancher][mole-rancher] is a game where you made it through university, got your PhD, and now you have been selected to work in an top secret experimental facility which promises a way to generate infinite energy through the combination of various strange particles.